 For more information, visit the Business Minor FAQ page.

-Note: Business majors may not use any of these classes, with the exception of BA 101, as business credit.
+Business majors may not use any of these classes, with the exception of BA 101 and FIN 218, as business credit.

 The initial course in both the major and the minor, BA 101 uses a functional approach to introduce students to the basic foundations of business: finance, management, accounting and marketing.